 New STEER framework to help Governments upgrade National Risk Registers for a world of systemic risks

-ASRA launches STEER as governments urged to integrate tipping points into risk assessments.
-250+ early adopters signal growing demand for systemic risk tools.
+ASRA launches STEER as governments face urgent call to integrate tipping points into risk assessments.

 The timing is critical.
 The new Global Tipping Points Report, launched yesterday, warns that tipping points are now a plausible near-term reality and urges governments to integrate them into systemic risk assessments across national, regional, and global scales.
 Yet most National Risk Registers don’t do this: they catalogue threats in siloes and miss critical interactions across climate, biodiversity, health, AI and cyber, energy, and geopolitical risks.
 STEER helps policy teams adopt a new mindset and integrate cascading risks into contingency and preparedness work, meaning governments get more from existing processes and budgets.